Fish oil therapy is an excellent way to boost cognitive function after brain injury.

 The dosage you take will make a difference in how many benefits you see from fish oil therapy for your brain injury.

 In general, the more milligrams you take, the better the results.
 Still, there is a limit.
-The recommended dose for EPA and DHA combined is about 500 mg.
+The daily recommended dose is about 500 mg.
 However, when shopping for fish oil, keep in mind that most brands will mix in other ingredients.